-An asset related expense error correction is a journal entry that reclassifies expenses paid with the wrong fund, funds center (appropriation), commitment item (character code), general ledger account, WBS element and/or internal order.
-An asset related expense error correction cannot be utilized on expenses that accrued from a previous fiscal year.
+An asset related expense error correction is a journal entry that reclassifies expenses paid with the wrong fund, funds center (appropriation), commitment item (character code), general ledger account, WBS element, and/or internal order.
 In the instance where an asset was incorrectly expensed, an asset shell must be set up before an asset related error correction can be accomplished.
-After an asset shell is created, the normal procedures for expense error corrections should be followed.
+Please request form from DFA-OA-FRS Asset Specialist.
+The Asset Expense Error Correction form should be used for the following reasons: